Healthcare Compliance Management, LLC (HCM)

 Mr. Whittington has an uncanny ability to sift through superfluous details and get to the real substance and meaning of issues.
 Beyond his keen insights, he has the added ability to develop and execute successful ethical, cost-effective, and profitable solutions.
 Mr. Whittington is widely recognized not only for his business skills, but also for his uncompromising honesty and integrity.

 Mr. Whittington has now retired from being an active Member of HCM after years of active work and contribution to the corporate knowledge base.

 Content copyright 2018.
 Healthcare Compliance.
 All rights reserved.

 HCM RANGE OF SERVICES

-The unique backgrounds and experiences of the principals of HCM enable them to provide a wide variety of services to potential clients.
-They seek to optimize the client’s budget by providing direction and oversight through the client’s existing resources, both human and systems.
+The unique backgrounds and experiences of the principals of HCM enable HCM and Dr. Alexander to provide a wide variety of services to potential clients.
+HCM seeks to optimize the client’s budget by providing direction and oversight through the client’s existing resources, both human and systems.
 After the initial planning and development is completed, and turned over to the client’s staff, HCM provides ongoing oversight and direction to the client, without interfering with the client’s day-to-day activities.